-I specialize in the treatment of anxiety disorders, trauma, and stressor-related disorders.
-Specifically, I work with adults and adolescents who are experiencing generalized anxiety disorder, social anxiety, panic disorder, PTSD, C-PTSD, and anxiety caused by life events, such as a medical diagnosis or injury, a transition, a loss, or ongoing isolation.
+I specialize in the treatment of anxiety disorders, trauma, and adjustment disorder.
+Specifically, I work with adults and adolescents who are experiencing generalized anxiety disorder, social anxiety, panic disorder, medical phobias, PTSD, C-PTSD, and anxiety caused by circumstances, such as acute or chronic illness, physical injury, life transition, loss, relationship difficulties, and ongoing social isolation.
 Since chronic anxiety often leads to depressive symptoms, I treat that as well.

 I am particularly experienced in and adept at working with the following populations:

-- Clients of all ages who experience distress due to an acute, chronic, or terminal illness or physical injury -- whether it is their own or that of someone important in their lives.
+Clients of all ages who are struggling to cope with an acute, chronic, or terminal illness or physical injury -- whether it is their own or that of someone important in their lives

-- Healthcare professionals who experience work-related anxiety, stress, and burnout.
+Healthcare professionals who experience work-related anxiety and distress

-In my 25 years of clinical experience, I have worked in numerous settings, such as major medical centers, primary care practices, oncology clinics, universities, corporate entities, hospice, public and private schools, and several nonprofit organizations.
+In addition to being a Licensed Clinical Mental Health Counselor, I am a Certified Clinical Anxiety Treatment Professional (CCATP) and a Certified Trauma Practitioner (CTP).
+In my 25 years of clinical experience, I have worked and volunteered in numerous settings, such as major medical centers, primary care practices, oncology clinics, universities, corporate entities, hospice, public and private schools, and several nonprofit organizations.
 I earned a Master’s Degree in Counseling from East Carolina University, a Bachelor’s Degree in Psychology from Meredith College, and spent eight years completing extensive post-Master’s training at Harvard University, Albany Medical College, and James Madison University – primarily in the areas of Illness-Related Therapy, Neuroscience-Based Cognitive Behavioral Therapy, and Trauma-Informed Therapy.